GNFAC Avalanche Forecast for Sat Jan 25, 2025

-Good morning.
-This is Doug Chabot with the Gallatin National Forest Avalanche Forecast on Thursday, March 28th at 7:00 a.m.
-Today’s forecast is sponsored by Montana State Parks and Highline Partners.
+This is Ian Hoyer with the avalanche forecast for Saturday, January 25th, at 7:00 a.m. sponsored by Spark R&D and Klim.
 This forecast does not apply to operating ski areas.

 Mountain Weather